Chart Color Schemes

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-The suburb of McGraths Hill has a higher income level than the national average, according to AreaSearch data aggregated from the latest Australian Taxation Office figures for the financial year 2023.
-The median income among taxpayers in McGraths Hill is $61,127, with an average income of $74,204.
-This compares to Greater Sydney's median and average incomes of $60,817 and $83,003 respectively.
-Based on the Wage Price Index growth rate of 8.86% since financial year 2023, estimated current incomes for McGraths Hill would be approximately $66,543 (median) and $80,778 (average) as of September 2025.
+The suburb of McGraths Hill has a higher income level than the national average according to ATO data aggregated by AreaSearch for the financial year ended June 2023.
+The median income among taxpayers in McGraths Hill is $61,127 and the average income stands at $74,204.
+In comparison, Greater Sydney's figures are $60,817 and $83,003 respectively.
+Based on a Wage Price Index growth rate of 8.86% since June 2023, estimated current incomes would be approximately $66,543 (median) and $80,778 (average) as of September 2025.
 According to the 2021 Census, household, family, and personal incomes in McGraths Hill are at the 74th percentile nationally.
-The largest income segment comprises 39.7% earning between $1,500 and $2,999 weekly (1,029 residents), which is similar to the metropolitan region where this cohort represents 30.9%.
-High housing costs consume 17.1% of income in McGraths Hill, but strong earnings place disposable income at the 75th percentile nationally.
-The area's SEIFA income ranking places it in the 6th decile.
+The largest income segment comprises 39.7% earning between $1,500 and $2,999 weekly (1,059 residents), similar to the metropolitan region where this cohort represents 30.9%.
+High housing costs consume 17.1% of income, leaving disposable income at the 75th percentile nationally.
+The suburb's SEIFA income ranking places it in the 6th decile.

 Frequently Asked Questions - Income